 To those of us who live lives of relative safety and prosperity, it was profoundly eye opening to witness that which the Palestinian people experience on a day-to-day basis.
 The brutality of collective punishment routinely touches every one of the nearly four million people living in the Occupied Territories.
 Extreme strictures, violence and humiliation are omnipresent elements of their lives.
 To say that they live, to one degree or another, under military rule implies that with rule comes some level of order, however severe.
 Perhaps one has to see for themselves to be able to believe how very random and capricious are the acts of cruelty and harm meted out against nonviolent civilians.
 Yet those of us who came as volunteers and visitors were greeted by our Palestinian hosts with an incredible level of warmth, welcome and hospitality which utterly belied the intensity of the conditions under which the people live.

-programs which have been created and the ways in which these programs
+This web site hosts wonderful photos, artwork and children’s writings from the Summer-2002 trip along with an explanation of the educational programs which have been created and the ways in which these programs can be supported.